ioBroker/ioBroker.modbus/README.md

 #### Max read request length
 Maximal length of command READ_MULTIPLE_REGISTERS as number of registers to read.

-Some systems require first write request to deliver the data on read request.
+Some systems require first "write request" to deliver the data on "read request".
 You can force this mode by setting of the "Max read request length" to 1.

 # Changelog
 # 0.3.7 (2015-11-02)